-This page contains general information how to set up a Docusaurus instance everywhere.
-It follows the workflow used at KIT using Linux (Ubuntu), GitHub and npm, but the principles can also be adapted to other hosts and OS etc.
+This page contains general information on how to set up a Docusaurus instance anywhere.
+It follows the workflow used at KIT using Linux (Ubuntu), GitHub, and npm, but the principles can be adapted to other hosts, OS, etc..

 - Install NodeJS

 - Install npm or yarn

 - On Linux, macOS or WSL: Install NVM to install Node and npm.
 If you prefer yarn over npm, you can install yarn through npm, if you have npm already installed.